Marnixvdb/Modal-Arrow-Perf/README.md

 # Test performance of Arrow IPC

 Small repo to test performance of using Apache Arrow as exchange format for larger datasets.
-Two methods are compared: sending an Arrow table over HTTPs as a binary stream, and flushing the table to disk on a shared volume.
+Three methods are compared: sending an Arrow table over HTTPs as a binary stream, flushing the table to disk on a shared volume or passing it as a function result.

 To get it working, make sure you have Modal installed.